Darwinism's Recent Loss of Credibility

 So far, we have discussed only the probability that nature could build just one useful macromolecule.
 Yet if life in fact originated by chance, nature somewhere at some time created a whole system of compatible molecules.
 For the sake of argument, we will allow that nature might have been able to make one macromolecule; moreover, that it was able to use that one molecule as the starting point for life.
 Yet for a compatible system of molecules, the others would be limited to the small number that would exactly fit the first one.
 In essence, nature would have to come up with designer molecules.
 Each one would have to be just right.

 We can obtain an even closer approximation by taking a different approach and making some assumptions.
 For starters, let us assume that the probability our machine will make more than one desired protein is so slight that we can safely ignore it.
 We may therefore be content with computing the probability that it will make exactly one, which we will call P(1).
 In each trial the machine will either make the protein or it will not.
-The probability it will is 1 over 10^130, which we will call P(yes).
-The probability it will not is 10^130-1 over 10^130, which we will call P(no).
-The first probability governs one trial.
-The last governs 10^53-1 trials.
-If P(series) is the probability of a particular series of outcomes with a single success,
+The probability it will is 1/ 10130, which we will call P(yes).
+The probability it will not is (10130-1)/10130, which we will call P(no).
+P(yes) governs one trial.
+If n represents the number of trials, P(no) governs n-1 trials.
+It follows that P(series), representing the probability of a particular series of outcomes with a single success, is as follows:

 Notice we are making the hugely unrealistic assumption that in each try, the machine has as raw materials an unrestricted supply of all twenty essential L-amino acids, without contamination by any other amino acids or organic compounds.
 Notice also we are making the further, equally unrealistic assumption that the machine could be fine tuned at the beginning to make only proteins of the right size.
 It should be obvious that our machine could never do the job.
 The chance that nature could make any particular protein needed for a compatible system is vanishingly small, beyond calculation.